bguiz/blog.bguiz.com/src/documents/presentations/nodejs-servers-at-scale/index.md

 # **Hot** code

 - Identify it from biz rules
-- Confirm & update from live monitoring in production
+- Live monitoring in production
 - Optimise it heavily

 =SLIDE=